ylhyra/ylhyra_content/not_data/content/explanations/Word_use/Skal.md

 You can also use „skal“ to construct hypothetical sentences.
 They often sound hyper-polite, making them a great choice for writing business emails.
 Here the word means "If it so happens that ... / In case that ..."

 *Bara að benda á þetta ef þú '''skyldir''' ekki vita af þessu. = I'm just pointing this out '''in case''' you didn't know about this.
-*Ef þig skyldi þig langa í sund á morgun er ég laus. = '''In case''' you would be up for going for a swim tomorrow, then I'm free.
+*Ef þig skyldi langa í sund á morgun er ég laus. = '''In case''' you would be up for going for a swim tomorrow, then I'm free.

 ***